cre8magic/cre8magic/docs-src/pages/library/magic-menu/index.md

 ## History

-1. Added in v0.0.1 2022-10 with 80% coverage of what DDR Menu had in DNN
+1. Added in v0.0.1 2022-10 with 80% coverage of wAct DDR Menu had in DNN